se-sic/VaRA-Tool-Suite/docs/source/tutorials/running_experiments.rst

 Next, we need to populate the paper config with a case study.
 Case studies are managed with the :ref:`vara-cs` tool.

-For example, we can for example select revision `e7da44d515` from the project `xz` like this:
+For example, we can select revision `e7da44d515` from the project `xz` like this:

 .. code-block:: bash

     vara-cs gen -p xz select_specific e7da44d515

-or to select the lastest revision of xz like this:
+or we can select the lastest revision of xz like this:

 .. code-block:: bash